Manny Machado: Minor leagues

-Machado was selected third overall in the 2010 MLB draft by the Baltimore Orioles.
+The Baltimore Orioles selected Machado in the first round, with the third overall selection, in the 2010 MLB draft.
 He was the second high school player drafted, as well as the second position player.
 He signed a $5.25 million contract, just minutes before the deadline on August 16, 2010.
 While his agent Scott Boras was negotiating his contract, Machado spent the summer of 2010 playing for USA Baseball's 18-and-under national team.
 Machado was introduced to the Orioles in mid-September when the Orioles hosted the New York Yankees.

 On August 22, Machado reported to the Orioles minor league complex to join the Gulf Coast League Orioles.
 Machado made his professional debut with the Gulf Coast League Orioles on August 27, 2010, where he went 0-for-3 with a strikeout.
 He played as the designated hitter.
 Machado hit his first professional home run in his second game with the Orioles.
-Machado made his debut with the Low-A Aberdeen IronBirds of the New York–Penn League on August 30, 2010 where he went 1-for-3 with a single.
+Machado made his debut with the Low-A Aberdeen IronBirds of the New York–Penn League on August 30, 2010, where he went 1-for-3 with a single.
 He played shortstop, instead of being the DH, as he did with the Orioles, and he was pulled after the fifth inning.
 Machado began the 2011 season with the Delmarva Shorebirds, playing shortstop.
 He hit five home runs before May 1, and was named the South Atlantic League player of the week for April 25 – May 1.
 After missing several weeks with a knee injury, he returned to play 10 more games and appear in the SAL All-Star Game on June 21, 2011.
 After the game, he was promoted to the High-A Frederick Keys.
 He was named to appear in the 2012 All-Star Futures Game.